dbruning/accord/README.md

 The unit test status when replacing the .NET Framework based assemblies with their PCL analogues should give an indication of the current completeness of the porting of the non-imaging assemblies.

-Results, July 28, 2014:
+Results, August 18, 2014:

 * Accord.Tests.Audio, 12 unit tests, all passed
-* Accord.Tests.IO, 8 unit tests, all passed
+* Accord.Tests.IO, 20 unit tests, all passed
-* Accord.Tests.Math, 449 unit tests, 1 failed
+* Accord.Tests.Math, 454 unit tests, all passed
-* Accord.Tests.Statistics, 942 tests, all passed
+* Accord.Tests.Statistics, 950 tests, all passed
-* Accord.Tests.MachineLearning, 131 tests, 5 failed
+* Accord.Tests.MachineLearning, 134 tests, 5 failed
 * Accord.Tests.MachineLearning.GPL, 1 test, all passed
 * Accord.Tests.Neuro, 20 tests, all passed